data-viz-lab/elm-chart-builder/README.md

 * Symbols on line charts
 * Alternative table representation
 * Tooltips
+* Move the values formatter in the Axis configuration into the general configuration, so it can be shared with tooltips

 ## TODO nice to have
 * Labels for line charts